 There are a vast number of air compressors, air compressor models, and compressor shapes and sizes out in Do It Yourself Land.
 Yet all have similarities in plumbing that should make the advice on these pages useful to you.

 For even more information (shameless plug alert) buy a copy of my e-Book The Home Compressor, which has chapters providing detailed information about how to connect up compressors, air tools, hoses etc., along with much more info on compressors.
-The link is in the navigation column to the left.
+The link is in the navigation column to the right.

 Connect An Air Line To A Discharge Coupler